 Every season brings a different experience of the Park, just as the scenery changes with it.
-If you like to rest your eyes upon delightful green scenery then you should definitely visit Plitvice during the summer.
-In the summer months, it is also possible to swim near the Skradinski Buk waterfall!
+If you like to rest your eyes upon delightful green scenery then you should definitely visit Krka NP during the summer.
 But, summer is also the most popular time to visit the Park, with higher prices and a higher number of visitors.
-So, if you are not planning on swimming, consider coming to the Park in the spring.
-You will have your peace and still be able to enjoy your visit to the fullest.
+On the other hand, in spring you will have your peace and still be able to enjoy your visit to the fullest.

 Where to eat at Krka National Park

 Unfortunately, there are not that many restaurant options within or close to the park area.
 The park itself offers several buffets and snack bars where you can buy a sandwich and have a drink.
 It is also possible to bring your own food to the park and have a picnic while enjoying the view and the sound of the water.